Is Landmannalaugar worth the Highlands effort?

 PurposeYou want a hiking-led Highlands landscape, not just a photo from the car.Your group mainly wants easy roadside viewpoints and predictable services.

-A local Iceland travel editor would add Landmannalaugar to a summer route when the trip already has a Highlands slot, a realistic transport plan, and enough flexibility to turn around.
-They would skip it on a first-time sprint around the South Coast if it forces rushed driving, weak backups, or a risky river-crossing decision.
+Landmannalaugar is strongest on a summer route that already has a Highlands slot, a realistic transport plan, and enough flexibility to turn around.
+Skip it on a first-time South Coast sprint if it forces rushed driving, weak backups, or a risky river-crossing decision.

 What does Landmannalaugar feel like once you arrive?